KR9SIS/rclone_backup_script/README.md

 9. Finishes by logging at what time the program is finished and how long it took to run.

 ### Possible future implementations:
-- SQLite Create, Read, Update, Delete class to replace all multiline string SQL calls within the program.
+- SQLite Create, Read, Update, Delete class to replace multiline string SQL calls within the program.